JamesJansson/simplest-angular-nodejs-google-app-engine-server/README.md

 12) Install the [Google Cloud SDK](https://cloud.google.com/sdk/)

-13) Run the following command
+13) Run the following command and create a new configuration.
+It can have any name.
 ~~~
 gcloud init
 ~~~
-Create a new configuration.
-It can have any name.

 14) Log in to your Google account.